Definition of boogie

 | Definitions include: to dance in a particular style which involves a lot of jumping up and down. | |

-| Definitions include: To leave. | |
+| Definitions include: to perform aggressive fellatio. | |

 | Definitions include: to leave. | |

-| Definitions include: to leave quickly. | |
+| Definitions include: to step away from a person. | |

 | Definitions include: to leave. | |